dnbhunter/Intelligent_Banking_Operations_Agent/BOOK.md

 ***

-I have completed the first chapter.
-I will now mark it as completed and start working on Chapter 2.
-Ran tool
-Excellent!
-Let's move on to the next chapter and get this project running on your local machine.

-***

 ## **Chapter 2: Getting Started - Your Local Setup 💻**

 This chapter is all about getting your hands dirty!
 We'll walk through the steps to get the "Intelligent Banking Operations Agent" project running on your own computer using a standard Python virtual environment.
 This will allow you to experiment with the code, see the agents in action, and follow along with the deep dives in later chapters.